 Minor infractions of this policy or those that appear accidental in nature are typically handled informally by electronic mail or in-person discussions.
 More serious infractions are handled via formal procedures.
 In some situations, it may be necessary to suspend account privileges to prevent ongoing misuse while the situation is under investigation.

 Infractions by students may result in the temporary or permanent restriction of access privileges, notification of a student's academic advisor and/or referral of the situation to the Center for Student Conduct.
 Those by a faculty or staff member may result in referral to the department chairperson or administrative officer.

-Offenses which are in violation of local, state, or federal laws may result in the restriction of computing privileges, and will be reported to the appropriate University and law enforcement authorities.
+Offenses that are in violation of local, state, or federal laws may result in the restriction of computing privileges, and will be reported to the appropriate University and law enforcement authorities.

 For clarification of policies and guidelines applying to Berkeley Campus computing and communications resources, including this Computer Use Policy, contact email@example.com.
 Related policies are available online at the Campus IT policies website.